tuffrabit/BigDTracker/README.md

 # BigDTracker
-CLI tool to keep track of your Devil's Ruin kills via the Bungie API
+CLI tool to keep track of your Devil's Ruin PvP kills via the Bungie API

 ## Build
 ### Intro